Findon, South Australia: Local government

 Findon is part of Findon and Beverley wards in the City of Charles Sturt local government area, being represented in that council by Doriana Coppola and Joe Ienco (Findon), and by Edgar Agius and Mick Harley (Beverley).

 State and federal

 Findon lies in the state electoral district of Cheltenham and the federal electoral division of Port Adelaide.
-The suburb is represented in the South Australian House of Assembly by Jay Weatherill and federally by Mark Butler.
+The suburb is represented in the South Australian House of Assembly by Joe Szakacs and federally by Mark Butler.

 Community

 Community groups

 Findon Community Centre is located on Findon Road.

 Schools

 Findon High School is on Drummond Avenue. and Nazareth Catholic College Primary and Early Childhood Centre are on Crittenden Road.

 Facilities and attractions

-Shopping and dining

-Shops are located on Findon Road and Grange Road.

 Parks

 Findon Oval, home of the Woodville District Baseball Club in summer months, and the Woodville Lacrosse Club in winter months, is located on Drummond Avenue, beside Findon Cycle Speedway, home of the Findon Skid Kids cycling club.

 The other main greenspace in the suburb is Matheson Reserve, between Buccleuch Avenue and Dominion Avenue.

 Other parks and reserves are located on Findon Road, Strathbogie Avenue, Pamela Street, Rondo Avenue and Dampier Avenue.

 Basa Reserve, mainly located in neighbouring Beverley, extends into the suburb.